-ANNUAL STATEMENT FOR THE YEAR 2019 OF THE THE CINCINNATI CASUALTY COMPANY GENERAL INTERROGATORIES
+ANNUAL STATEMENT FOR THE YEAR 2021 OF THE THE CINCINNATI INDEMNITY COMPANY GENERAL INTERROGATORIES

 1.1 Does the reporting entity have any direct Medicare Supplement Insurance in force?
 Yes [] No [X] 1.2 If yes, indicate premium earned on U. S. business only. \$ 1.3 What portion of Item (1.2) is not reported on the Medicare Supplement Insurance Experience Exhibit? \$ 1.31 Reason for excluding 1.4 Indicate amount of earned premium attributable to Canadian and/or Other Alien not included in Item (1.2) above. \$ 1.5 Indicate total incurred claims on all Medicare Supplement Insurance. \$ 1.6 Individual policies: Most current three years: 1.61 Total premium earned \$ 1.62 Total incurred claims \$ 1.63 Number of covered lives All years prior to most current three years 1.64 Total premium earned \$ 1.65 Total incurred claims \$ 1.66 Number of covered lives 1.7 Group policies: Most current three years: 1.71 Total premium earned \$ 1.72 Total incurred claims \$ 1.73 Number of covered lives All years prior to most current three years 1.74 Total premium earned \$ 1.75 Total incurred claims \$ 1.76 Number of covered lives 2.
-Health Test: 1 Current Year 2 Prior Year 2.1 Premium Numerator 2.2 Premium Denominator 2.3 Premium Ratio (2.1/2.2) 0.000 2.4 Reserve Numerator 2.5 Reserve Denominator 88,803 2.6 Reserve Ratio (2.4/2.5) 0.000 3.1 Does the reporting entity issue both participating and non-participating policies?
-Yes [] No [X] 3.2 If yes, state the amount of calendar year premiums written on: 3.21 Participating policies \$ 3.22 Non-participating policies \$ 4.
+Health Test: 1 Current Year 2 Prior Year 2.1 Premium Numerator 2.2 Premium Denominator 2.3 Premium Ratio (2.1/2.2) 0.000 2.4 Reserve Numerator 2.5 Reserve Denominator 2,232 2.6 Reserve Ratio (2.4/2.5) 0.000 3.1 Did the reporting entity issue participating policies during the calendar year?
+Yes [] No [X] 3.2 If yes, provide the amount of premium written for participating and/or non-participating policies during the calendar year: 3.21 Participating policies \$ 3.22 Non-participating policies \$ 4.
 For mutual reporting Entities and Reciprocal Exchanges Only: 4.1 Does the reporting entity issue assessable policies?
 Yes [] No [] 4.2 Does the reporting entity issue non-assessable policies?
 Yes [] No [] 4.3 If assessable policies are issued, what is the extent of the contingent liability of the policyholders? % 4.4 Total amount of assessments paid or ordered to be paid during the year on deposit notes or contingent premiums. \$ 5.
 For Reciprocal Exchanges Only: 5.1 Does the Exchange appoint local agents?
-Yes [] No [] 5.2 If yes, is the commission paid: 5.21 Out of Attorney's-in-fact compensation.....
-5.22 As a direct expense of the exchange.....
-Yes [] No [] N/A [] Yes [] No [] N/A [] 5.3 What expenses of the Exchange are not paid out of the compensation of the Attorney-in-fact?
+Yes [] No [] 5.2 If yes, is the commission paid: 5.21 Out of Attorney's-in-fact compensation 5.22 As a direct expense of the exchange Yes [] No [] N/A [] 5.3 What expenses of the Exchange are not paid out of the compensation of the Attorney-in-fact?
 5.4 Has any Attorney-in-fact compensation, contingent on fulfillment of certain conditions, been deferred?
 Yes [] No [] 5.5 If yes, give full information

-ANNUAL STATEMENT FOR THE YEAR 2019 OF THE THE CINCINNATI CASUALTY COMPANY GENERAL INTERROGATORIES
+ANNUAL STATEMENT FOR THE YEAR 2021 OF THE THE CINCINNATI INDEMNITY COMPANY GENERAL INTERROGATORIES